External Storage - Google Cloud Storage

 External Storage / Google Cloud Storage

-In order to use Google Cloud Storage as your External Storage of choice, you must set the provider attribute to google within the store hash and, at a minimum, provide your Google credentials (key and secret) as well as a bucket name and the Google Cloud region where your bucket is located.
-The full list of store hash attibutes for Google Cloud Storage can be found below.
+To use Google Cloud Storage as your External Storage, you must set the provider attribute to google within the store hash and, at a minimum, provide your Google credentials (key and secret) along with a bucket name and the Google Cloud region where your bucket is located.
+Below is the full list of store hash attibutes for Google Cloud.

 Alternatively, you can use our Secure Storage Connectors.
-Simply save your credentials in your Optidash Account and reference themy by ID.
-This mechanism will greatly increase the security of your cloud credentials.
-When Secure Storage Connectors are in use, you only have to provide Optidash API with your Connector id instead of provider, key, and secret properties.
-You can add new Connector in your Optidash Account.
+Simply save your credentials in your Optidash Account and reference them by ID.
+This mechanism significantly enhances the security of your cloud credentials.
+When Secure Storage Connectors are in use, you only need to provide the Optidash API with your Connector id instead of provider, key, and secret properties.
+You can add a new Connector in your Optidash Account.

 To do so, open the Cloud Storage Settings page in the Google Cloud Platform Console and select Interoperability tab.
 Than, if you have not set up interoperability before, click "Enable interoperability access" and than "Create a new key".